ChuksJoshuaa/Django-product-ecart/README.md

 -Add New Products to the website.

--cart system where users can choose items and get the total amount for the product
+-cart system where users can choose items and get the total amount for the product.

 -Comment on existing products and choose whether to email the admin on the type of product he/she wants.